Homepage

 The story the market is telling about this stock — the intangible X-factor (founder mythology, cult dynamics, TAM-of-imagination) that moves price beyond what cash flows alone explain.
 After Shiller, Narrative Economics.

-No narrative profile yet for CRM.
+No narrative profile yet for CRM — it's generated by the pipeline (market-narrative step).

 Delvantic AI Findings

-Independent analyst synthesis · claude-opus-4-7 · generated 2026-05-17 12:27:40
+Independent analyst synthesis · Delvantic - Cairn AI · generated 2026-06-05 13:06:38

 Reviews the pipeline's own verdicts